optus23/Game-Tutorial---Research-Project/docs/index.md

-## Why Tutorials has bad reputation?
+## Why Tutorials have bad reputation?

 Tutorials are probably one of the most important things in the experience of your game, and guess what...
 NOBODY CARES!!